smeruva1/ReadMe-Generator/README.md

 It’s a good idea to at least have a README on your project, because it’s the first thing many people will read when they first find your work.

 ## Installation

-        "---------"
-        adfad
-        "---------"
+Run npm install for dependencies

 package.json file has the dependencies, you will have to clone the repo to your local machine and install two npm javaScript liberaries - inquirer axios by running below commands

 npm init
 npm install inquirer axios

 ## Usage

-        "---------"
-        adfadfad
-        "---------"
+Run node install.js

 Once you have cloned the REPO and installed dependencies - two npm javaScript liberaries - inquirer axios, run the node application by using above command in gitbash once you are in the directory.

 It will ask you github username to perform a GET request to retrieve user's profile image and email.